-Importantly, our strategy, guided by our value philosophy and process, has had the tendency to outperform the value index when it outperformed the benchmark.
-We believe the strategy is an excellent complement and diversifier to passive and growth-oriented strategies that may have become more concentrated this year given the performance of the Magnificent 7.
-Going forward, we remain optimistic about the long-term prospects of our holdings.
+Importantly, the Fund, guided by our value philosophy and process, has had the tendency to outperform the value index when it outperformed the benchmark.
+We believe the Fund is an excellent complement and diversifier to passive and growth-oriented strategies that may have become more concentrated this year given the performance of the Magnificent 7.
+Going forward, we remain optimistic about the long-term prospects of the Fund's holdings.